-Identity Theft Protection Needs Are Growing – What You Need to Know
+Identity Theft Protection Needs Are Growing—What You Need to Know

 With the increased use of smartphones and shifts towards online shopping, our digital footprints are growing larger and larger.
 These new technologies make our lives easier and more connected – which also, unfortunately, means that identity theft has grown as well.
-Thieves have more opportunities to find information about their targets online and can expand their reach for attacks and other bids to get personal information like social security numbers that can lead to identity theft.
+Thieves have more opportunities to find information about their targets online and can expand their reach for attacks and other bids to get personal information like social security numbers which can lead to identity theft.

 Proactive identity theft protection is one of the ways that you can manage the risk of your identity being stolen from your online activity.
 No one wants to go through the process of recovering their social security number, and the damage that a thief can do is extensive.